odileeds/electricity-consumption/README.md

-# electricity-consumption
+# Electricity consumption in Great Britain (England, Scotland, & Wales)

-Data total domestic electricity consumption, number of meters, mean and median consumption for MSOA regions across England, Scotland and Wales.
+Creating GeoJSON files for domestic and non-domestic electricity consumption by MSOA/IMZ across England, Scotland and Wales.
+For each feature we give the yearly total (TWh) and yearly median (kWh per meter).
+Only energy consumption assigned to MSOA/IMZs is included here.